charite-uwatwembi/Air_Quality_Forecasting/README.md

+I have an assignment,
-Ihave an assignment, and here are
+and here are the instructions
 Air Quality Forecasting
 This is your first graded assignment for the Machine Learning Techniques I course.
 It focuses on applying Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) models to solve a real-world problem: forecasting air pollution levels.
 Air pollution, particularly PM2.5, is a critical global issue that impacts public health and urban planning.
 By accurately predicting PM2.5 concentrations, governments and communities can take timely action to mitigate its effects.